KLu9812/Resume/README.md

-My resume/CV is in resume.pdf, viewable in Github, or downloaded.
+My resume/CV is in resume.pdf, viewable when opened in Github, or after being downloaded.